RossMeikleham/PlutoBoy/README.md

-Gameboy emulator for Windows and Unix based systems.
+Gameboy emulator for Windows, OSX and Linux/Unix based systems.
 Uses SDL for input/output but can easily be expanded to include other frameworks.